 Mérida is nestled in a little valley in the Andes, and staying here allows easy access to some of the most stunning scenery in South America.

 Just a few hours’ hike takes you into the Sierra Nevada national park, with its huge drops and granite mountains.
-Coming here really makes you feel like you’re really following in the footsteps of legendary explorers, and is what travelling is all about.
+Coming here really makes you feel like you’re really following in the footsteps of legendary explorers, and is what traveling is all about.
 Best of all, this natural beauty is completely free!

 With all this beautiful terrain, I knew I had to somehow get a better view.
 For you more adventurous types – I’d whole-heartedly recommend a paragliding excursion.
 It’s a short half an hour drive from the city to the launch site and will set you back $4 for a flight of 30 – 45 minutes.
 The views across the Andes are literally breathtaking, and there’s something so thrilling about soaring over warm thermals.